Strategyproofness: Formal definitions

 A mechanism is called strategyproof if, for every player $i$ and for every value-vector of the other players $v_{-i}$:

 Characterization

 It is helpful to have simple conditions for checking whether a given mechanism is SP or not.
 This subsection shows two simple conditions that are both necessary and sufficient.

-If a mechanism is SP, then it must satisfy the following two conditions, for every agent $i$:
+If a mechanism with monetary transfers is SP, then it must satisfy the following two conditions, for every agent $i$: